 Course Content

-Sequence data, searching and alignment, structural data, genome sequencing, genome analysis, genetic variation, gene and protein expression, and biological networks and pathways.
+Advanced level sequence data, searching and alignment, structural data, genome sequencing, genome analysis, genetic variation, gene and protein expression, and biological networks and pathways.
+We will evaluate the results of these analyzes by using advances functional genomics, transcriptomics, enrichment methods

 Weekly Detailed Course Contents